outboxuganda/unmc-common-lib/README.md

 - Make changes
 - Commit and push changes. *Please get credentials from the development team*
 - Run `npm login`.
 Then supply username and password provided
-- Run `npm pub`. pub is a custom command inside package.json
+- Run `npm run pub`. pub is a custom command inside package.json